AssetRipper/MeshSharp/README.md

 **Current features**:

-- Read and Write FBX binary files
+* Read and Write FBX binary files
+  * Not tested
-- Read and Write FBX ASCII files
+* Read and Write FBX ASCII files
+  * Seems to be working

 ## MeshSharp.GLTF